CanarysPlayground/ghcap-github-ghas/exercises/lab 1 - dependabot.md

 #### Task 3: Viewing and managing results

 After a few minutes, the `Security` tab in the repository will indicate that there are new security alerts.
-You will see a **Create a security update** button; click this button to create a pull request (PR) to update the vulnerable dependency.
-The next section will show you how to enable security updates for all applicable Dependabot alerts.

-**Note**: If this not the case, we can trigger an analysis by updating `authn-service/requirements.txt`

 1. Go to the `Dependabot alerts` section to view the detected dependency issues.